-Unlike some towns, East Haddam isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East Haddam are a mix of both white- and blue-collar jobs.
-Overall, East Haddam is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in East Haddam who work in office and administrative support (13.69%), management occupations (13.28%), and sales jobs (8.79%).
+East Haddam is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, East Haddam is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in East Haddam who work in management occupations (11.77%), office and administrative support (11.29%), and sales jobs (7.86%).

 Also of interest is that East Haddam has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, East Haddam is a great place for families with children to consider.
-First of all, many other families with children live here, making East Haddam a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, East Haddam has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+East Haddam is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, East Haddam’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.